 |Storage Ring Specifications|

-Deadline for the nextcall for regular proposals for PETRA III is 1 March 2023 (until midnight local Hamburg time).
+The call for regular proposals for PETRA III is open until 4 September 2023 (until midnight local Hamburg time).